OpenEvalProject/evals/manuscripts/elife-64876/v1/manuscript.md

 **Figure 2.:** (A) Perceptual representation within the first (x-axis) and the second (y-axis) principal components space.
 Principal components analysis (PCA) was performed on the z-transformed ratings pooled over participants.
 Each point represents one material, and different colors represent different categories.
 (B) Same representation as in (A) based on barehand explorations (adapted from Figure 5 of Baumgartner et al., 2013).
 (C) Distance matrix based on the ratings from our experiment and (D) based on Baumgartner et al., 2013 data.

 The emerging representation is remarkably similar to the one discovered by Baumgartner et al., 2013, despite no temperature and limited softness information (Figure 2B).
 To quantitatively asses this similarity, we computed distance matrices from the ratings (Figure 2C and D).
 To do so, we correlated the ratings for each pair of materials, then averaged the obtained correlations, resulting in a correlation value for each pair of categories, which is a measure of how close the two categories were perceived.
-Finally, correlations were transformed into perceptual distances with the following equation:(1)δ=2(1−ρ)
+Finally, correlations were transformed into perceptual distances with the following equation:

+$$
+\delta=\sqrt{2(1−ρ)}
+$$

 The distance matrix we obtained is highly correlated with the one from Baumgartner et al., 2013: r = 0.69, p<0.05, indicating that perceptual representations are very similar.
 The missing temperature and limited softness information did not much affect the perceptual representation we inferred from our rating experiment, which could therefore be thought as representative for natural haptic perception.

-## Unsupervised learning
+### Unsupervised learning

 The Autoencoder learned a compressed latent representation to reconstruct the signals provided as input (Figure 1C).
 We evaluated reconstruction performance by correlating the input with the corresponding output signals and computing R2.
 Performance is computed for the train set (95% of the data) and the test set (remaining 5%).
 The reconstructed signals could explain 25% of the variance of the original signals for the train set and 23% for the test set.
 The learned latent representation is redundant: 95% of the variance of the latent representation of the full data set can be explained with 10 principal components.